 Healthcare Reform Updates

 Republican cardiologist, Dr. David May calls for single payer national health insurance.
 Oncologists advocate for a single-payer universal health insurance program.
-Germany reports a 400 billion euro ($5.28 billion dollars) SURPLUS with their national health insurance program.

 Follow the Speaker